Deep FlexQP: Accelerated Nonlinear Programming via Deep Unfolding: FlexQP: An Always-Feasible Quadratic Programming Solver

 The optimization in \cref{eq:relaxed_qp} can be simplified further to make the terms appearing in the $\ell_1$ penalty functions easier to handle.
 Introducing decision variables $z_I \in \sR^m$ and $z_E \in \sR^p$, we have

-This is analogous to the transformation used by OSQP~\citep{stellato2020osqp} and will help simplify the ADMM updates.
-As the variables $z_I$ and $z_E$ are equal to the constraint violation, their optimal values can be viewed as a certificate of feasibility for \cref{eq:qp} if $z_I^* = z_E^* = 0$ and infeasibility if $z_I^* \neq 0$ or $z_E^* \neq 0$.
+The variables $z_I$ and $z_E$ are equal to the constraint violation, so their optimal values can be viewed as a certificate of feasibility for \cref{eq:qp} if $z_I^* = z_E^* = 0$ and infeasibility if $z_I^* \neq 0$ or $z_E^* \neq 0$.
 While it may seem tempting to apply ADMM to this formulation, the resultant updates will not have a closed-form solution no matter how the variable splitting is performed.
-Therefore, we perform a final transformation by introducing copy variables $\tilde{x}$ $\tilde{s}$, $\tilde{z}_I$, and $\tilde{z}_E$, yielding
+Inspired by OSQP~\citep{stellato2020osqp}, we perform a final transformation by introducing variables $\tilde{x}$, $\tilde{s}$, $\tilde{z}_I$, and $\tilde{z}_E$, yielding

 where $\tilde{\boldsymbol{x}} = (\tilde{x}, \tilde{s}, \tilde{z}_I, \tilde{z}_E)$ and $\boldsymbol{x} = (x, s, z_I, z_E)$ for notational simplicity.
 The indicator functions $\gI_I$, $\gI_E$, and $\gI_s$ are defined as